Shaf8808/PP4-news-site/README.md

 ## Deployment-Heroku

-The information below were taken from the LMS of Code Institute.
+The information below was taken from the LMS of Code Institute.
-In order to successfully deploy this site to Heroku, the following steps were taken:
+To successfully deploy this site to Heroku, the following steps were taken:

 ### Creating the Heroku app
 - Log in to Heroku